 Shodo Spring is a Soto Zen priest and dharma heir of Shohaku Okumura.
 Before encountering Zen in 1983 she had studied physics and social work, and practiced as a psychotherapist.
 She met the Dharma through Dainin Katagiri in Minnesota, studied at San Francisco Zen Center, and finally trained with Okumura Roshi.
-She has been interim priest at Anchorage Zen Community, and volunteered with Brahmavihara Cambodia in 2014.
+She was interim priest at Anchorage Zen Community in 2010-11, and volunteered with Brahmavihara Cambodia in 2014.

-In 2004 Shodo organized public sitting outside the political conventions and joined a group walking from Boston to New York between.
+In 2004 Shodo organized public sitting outside the political conventions and joined a group walking between them, from Boston to New York.
 In 2006 she walked the Texas-Mexico border with Claude Anshin Thomas in the American Zen Pilgrimage.
-After receiving Dharma Transmissioin, she organized and led the 2013 Compassionate Earth Walk, a 3-month spiritual walk along the proposed Keystone XL pipeline route in the Great Plains.
+After receiving Dharma Transmission, she organized and led the 2013 Compassionate Earth Walk, a 3-month spiritual walk along the proposed Keystone XL pipeline route in the Great Plains.
 That walk began with a vision and has shaped her whole life since.

-Currently Spring hosts a small sitting group (Sansuiji), sits monthly Antaiji-style sesshins in the tradition of her lineage, and has founded Mountains and Waters Alliance to work together with all beings for the welfare of the whole earth.
+Currently Shodo sits monthly Antaiji-style sesshins in the tradition of her lineage, and has founded Mountains and Waters Alliance to work together with all beings for the welfare of the whole earth.
 She lives on a farm, apprenticing herself to the plants, waters, animals and earth, learning to be human.
 She spends time with her children and grandchildren.

 List of Publications